mkaminsky11/googlejs/README.md

 ```

 ###Purging###
 Sometimes, a translucent `<div>` will be left over from the the sharing, uploading, and opening dialogs.
-These should be cleared by default, but if you don't, use this.
+These should be cleared by default, but if id didn't, use this.

 ```javascript
 googlejs.purge();